robot-uprising-hq/ai-simulator/docs/Generating-gRPC-code.md

 WORK IN PROGRESS

 # Prerequisite
 The different components communicates through gRPC protocol.
-For instance AI Remote Brain communicates to AI Backend Connector and also to AI Simulation with gRPC:
+For instance AI Remote Brain communicates to AI Backend Connector and also to AI Simulator with gRPC:

 ## Download gRPC plugins
 gRPC is a Remote Procedure Call developed by google, it is an open source high performance RPC framework that can run in any environment.
 More information at https://grpc.io/.